Myllarguten: Childhood

-Torgeir was born in Sauherad, Telemark.
+Torgeir was born in Sauherad Municipality in Telemark.
 The date of his birth is disputed (the years range from 1799 to 1801), and some say his father Augund was only registered as the father of the boy (in the local church documentation).
 He married Gunhild, the mother, in October 1801.
 Torgeir was already born at the time.
 Usually, farmers of the Norwegian serfdom stock is not very well documented, often moving from homestead to homestead.

 Myllarguten's father was a country fiddler, one of many at the time, and Torgeir was going for the fiddle from early age, but it is told he feared his father would beat him if he tried the instrument.
 So he sneaked himself to playing while his father was outside and at work at the local mill.
 His father's profession gave Torgeir his name, the Millerboy.
 One day the father returned early from work and heard someone inside playing, and asked astonished who the player was.
 His wife, Gunhild, had to admit it was his son Torgeir.
 From then on, Augund his father trained him, but the boy was so eager his father had to give him away to other fiddlers in the area.

 Education

-Amongst his teachers were the fiddlers Knut Lurås from Tinn, Jon Kjos from Åmotsdal, Mattis Flathus from Sauherad and Øystein Langedrag from Bø.
+Amongst his teachers were the fiddlers Knut Lurås from Tinn Municipality, Jon Kjos from Åmotsdal, Mattis Flathus from Sauherad Municipality and Øystein Langedrag from Bø Municipality.
 The latter had been a soldier in the Napoleonic Wars and had some experience with military music, which influenced his style, and to a degree the style of Myllarguten.
 The fiddler he regarded the best of his teachers, was Knut Lurås, one of two colleague fiddlers he really appreciated.
 As his reputation grew, Torgeir was known as a hard critic and a merciless competitor.
 He did not like to be bested at playing.
 The other he held in esteem, was Håvard Gibøen, regarded as his traditional counterpart in folk music from Telemark.
 Håvard was the only fiddler of whom Torgeir would say: "He is the master of us all".

 Life as a fiddler

 Life as a fiddler was a life on the road.
 He soon got reputation, and played from early on at weddings and county feasts all over Telemark.
 He soon made longer journeys, and spanned the country as far as Bergen and Gudbrandsdalen.
-He eventually got married, with Ingebjørg Eddandshaugen from Vinje, and had ten children by her, of whom at least four sons became fiddlers themselves, and through them, the music from Torgeir has been passed on down to this day in Telemark.
+He eventually got married, with Ingebjørg Eddandshaugen from Vinje Municipality, and had ten children by her, of whom at least four sons became fiddlers themselves, and through them, the music from Torgeir has been passed on down to this day in Telemark.

-Myllarguten was a difficult person, an imaginative musical artist, but painstakingly slow in all other tasks than playing.
-He could use a day on matters other more practical persons finished in a couple of hours.
-He was eager to learn dance-tunes, and turned them around in his own way, making them longer and richer than before.
-Thus, he laid the ground for a brand new way of playing the hardanger fiddle in Telemark.
+Myllarguten was a difficult person, an imaginative musical artist, but slow at everything except playing.
+He could spend a day on matters that more practical people finished in a couple of hours.
+He was eager to learn dance tunes, and turned them around in his own way, making them longer and richer than before.
+Thus, he laid the groundwork for a brand-new way of playing the hardanger fiddle in Telemark.